WSU-kduncan/3120-cicd-NolimitDougie/Project5/README-CI.md

 The script is located inside of the `WebHook/refresh.sh`.
 To get the latest version, it pulls from DockerHub, stops/deletes the existing instance, then runs a new one.

+## WebHook Set-up

 - Setting up a `webhook` on the server
   - How to install [adnanh's `webhook`](https://github.com/adnanh/webhook) to server

   - Command to install webhook goes here.

    `sudo apt-get install webhook`

+    created `/etc/webhook.conf` then passed in the contents from `/hooks.json` to set up the webhook configuration file it executes the container `refresh.sh` script when it is triggered

+   `sudo systemctl start webhook`

-## Instalation of WebHook
+## WebHook Task Definition File

-  - How to start the `webhook`
-    - since our instance's reboot, we need to handle this

-- `webhook` task definition file

-  - Description of what it does
-  - Where it should be on server (if someone were to use your setup)
+`hooks.json` creates an endpoint named `redeploy-webhook` that will call refresh.sh script with the working directory `/home/ubuntu/`.
+It should be located at /etc/webhook.conf

 - How to configure GitHub OR DockerHub to message the listener